tobydriscoll/markdown-cv/index.md

 ### Book chapters

 `2019`
-R. J. Braun, T. A. Driscoll, and C. G. Begley, “Mathematical Models of the Tear Film,” in *Ocular Fluid Dynamics: Anatomy, Physiology, Imaging Techniques, and Mathematical Modeling*, Springer-Birkhauser, 2019.
+R. J. Braun, T. A. Driscoll, and C. G. Begley, “Mathematical Models of the Tear Film,” in *Ocular Fluid Dynamics: Anatomy, Physiology, Imaging Techniques, and Mathematical Modeling*, Springer-Birkhäuser, 2019.

 `2007`
 T. A. Driscoll and B. Fornberg.
 Padé-based interpretation